centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-aws-ec2.md

 | WriteLatency    | The average amount of time taken per disk I/O write operation.
 Unit: Seconds                 |
 | DiskQueueDepth  | The number of outstanding IOs (read/write requests) waiting to access the disk.
 Unit: Count  |

-> **Important notes** This metric is most of the time irrelevant or null when applied to an AutoscalingGroup
+> **Important notes** These metrics are most of the time irrelevant or null when applied to an AutoscalingGroup

 <!--Ec2-Network-->